umcu/clinlp/CONTRIBUTING.md

 ### Type hints

 We use type hints throughout the codebase, for both functions and classes.
 This helps with readability and maintainability.
-We aim to use type hints for all functions and classes.
-This is also enforced by `ruff`.
+Usage of type hints is enforced by `ruff`.

 ### Documentation